 - A room or other separately identifiable space, but it doesn’t need to be marked off by a permanent partition

-- Not used both for business and for personal purposes
+- Not used at all for any personal purpose

 However, you don’t need to meet the exclusive-use test if one of these applies: